rafihaque7/arcticsearch/README.md

 **Additionaly, if you would like to just compile and run the program individually.**

-Type 'javac *.java' to compile the program
+Type `javac *.java` to compile the program

-Type 'java arcticsearch' to run the program after compiling
+Type `java arcticsearch` to run the program after compiling

 ###### EX. "bash runarcticsearch"